Playwright Interview Questions and Answers for QAs and SDETs (2026)

 typescript

-// Fixtures provide the state, page objects provide the actions
+// Fixtures provide the state, page objects provide the actionsimport { test as base } from'@playwright/test';

 loginPage: LoginPage;